Daniel Gale Sotheby's International Realty Leverages Yext to Help Mobile Consumers Find Their Dream Homes

 Along with buyers, sellers, renters, and landlords, Daniel Gale Sotheby’s also considers each agent to be a member of its client community.
 "A big part of our job is to build their business and help them support their business model," Evans explains.
 "Essentially, the homebuyer’s final decision comes down to the individual agent.
 There are some brands, like a State Farm, where a bigger part of the decision process relies on the brand.
 But generally, in our industry, the brand gets you in the door and provides a trust factor, but the homebuyer’s ultimate decision lies heavily with the agent."

 Managing the online presence for that many independent contractors can be tricky.
-"Many of those 800 agents were very rogue in their marketing," recalls Evans of years past.
+"Many of those 800 agents were very rogue in their marketing," Evans recalls.
 "Agents would often go claim our office as their listing.
 It was very difficult to manage that.
 Each one had its own business model.
 Each would have its own Google page.
 There was lots of confusion.
 The message was inconsistent.
 The brand was not accurate on Google My Business.
 Imagine, for example, if we had an office with 100 agents.
 If you Googled the office, you would get that one agent.
 The other 99 agents would go crazy.
 And that one agent quite often would not take down the page, saying, ‘Oh I don’t know how I did the page,’ or ‘Why would I want to take that down?’
-It was key for us to regain control of that and thereby regain consistency."
+It was key for us to regain control of that and regain consistency."

 Evans realized that what the company needed was a centralized tool to manage and lock down all those different listings."We didn’t do well with Google Maps and the search terms.
 The realization that we could actually take over our listings was powerful.
 We have 27 offices which make our listings quite difficult for us to manage.
 They are each part of our company, but they all do their own thing in their own variety of ways."